laurion/timetable-to-icalendar/README.md

-timetable-to-icalendar
+Timetable to Calendar
 ======================

-Exports school timetable to a calendar format
+> Exports school timetable to a calendar format.

-Creates a .ics file that you can import in google calendar or iCalendar.
+> Creates a .ics file that you can import in google calendar or iCalendar.

 ## Install